 The EMC announced its partnership with Conexon Connect in March 2022.
 Together, Flint Energies and Connect will launch and deploy a 3,000-mile fiber-to-the-home (FTTH) network that will deliver fiber broadband to 31,000 underserved and unserved homes and businesses in Crawford, south Houston, Macon, Marion, Muscogee, Peach, Schley, Talbot, and Taylor counties.

-“Flint isn’t in the broadband business – we are in the infrastructure business,” Nelms said.
+“Flint isn’t in the broadband business – we are in the fiber infrastructure business,” Nelms said.
 “We knew that taking on this project would require a trusted, proven broadband partner to be successful.”

 While Flint Energies with Conexon will support the construction of a fiber communications network across a large portion of the EMC’s service territory, Conexon’s internet service provider (ISP) subsidiary, Conexon Connect, will utilize the excess fiber on this communications network to offer world-class fiber broadband (high-speed internet) service to underserved and unserved communities within the portions of Flint’s service territory that the new fiber network touches.